CalgoDex/Impact-Fellowship-Final-Project/README.md

 # Impact-Fellowship-Final-Project
-Echolocation belt for the visually impaired final project for the Impact Fellowship Summit
+Echolocation band for the visually impaired final project for the Impact Fellowship Summit

 At the end of this project, we hope to have a software that is capable of sensing the environment around those whom are visually impaired and provide proper feedback on how to navigate this world.